talram/data_mining_project/README.md

 #than you can run web_scraper_yellow_pages.py
 #default values for -sc, -sh and -ex are all False
 #write
-web_scraper_yellow_pages.py -example_letter_1 -example_letter_2 -example_letter_3
+main.py -example_letter_1 -example_letter_2
 -h for help
--sc for scrape
+-sc for scraping
--sh for showing result at terminal
--ex for export to csv file at local file of the script
+-p for printing the scraped data from Yellow Pages website
-#make sure to add -sc with every -sh or -ex, without it will not scan values.
+#make sure to add at least -sc
 ```
 ### windows
 ## CMD